SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

 1. Sorting is important as

    1. SQL supports specifying the order with the `ORDER BY` clause
-   2. Several relational operations, such as joins, can be implemented efficiently if the input relatsions are first sorted.
+   2. Several relational operations, can be speeded up require the sorting operation:

+      1. `ORDER BY`
+      2. `DISTINCT`
+      3. merge join

          > This is the reason why we cover sort beforing diving into joins.

+      4. Aggregation `GROUP BY`

 2. Sort records logically